-Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)
+Notes to the Consolidated Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)

-The Company manages its capital to ensure that it will be able to continue as a going concern while maximising the return to shareholders through optimisation of the debt and equity balance.
-The Company's overall strategy remains unchanged from 2017.
+The Group manages its capital to ensure that it will be able to continue as a going concern while maximizing the return to shareholders through optimisation of the debt and equity balance.
+The Group's overall strategy remains unchanged from 2017.

 External capital requirements are enforced and regulated by the Insurance Commission of The Bahamas.
 These requirements are established to ensure sufficient solvency margins are maintained.
-The Company exceeded both the statutory margin and minimum ratio requirements of qualified admissible assets.
+The Group exceeded both the statutory margin and minimum ratio requirements of qualified admissible assets.

-In addition to the solvency margins required by the regulators, the Company measures its solvency ratio using Canadian reserve methodologies and solvency standards as measured by the Minimum Continuing Capital and Surplus Requirement ("MCCSR").
-At 31 December 2018, the Company's MCCSR ratio exceeded the required target of 150%.
+In addition to the solvency margins required by the regulators, the Group measures its solvency ratio using Canadian reserve methodologies and solvency standards as measured by the Minimum Continuing Capital and Surplus Requirement ("MCCSR").
+At December 31, 2018, the Group's MCCSR ratio exceeded the required target of 150%.

-The capital structure of the Company consists of cash and cash equivalents and equity, comprising issued capital, reserves and retained earnings.
+The capital structure of the Group consists of cash and cash equivalents and equity, comprising issued capital, reserves and retained earnings.

-h.
+i.
 Operational risk